-The general operating costs decreased by \$19,160 which is mainly the result of the changes made to management and staff in 2015.
-This resulted in an increase of \$56,000 in management fees and an increase of \$30,869 in salaries.
-Travel and accommodation for decreased as a result of the timing of technical meetings.
+The general operating costs increased by \$224,847 which is mainly the result of the changes made to management and staff in 2015.
+This resulted in an increase of \$76,000 in management fees and an increase of \$47,443 in salaries.
+The advance of the loan generated a fee of \$95,238.

-The Company has shared office space with VMS Ventures Inc. with the rent split at 40% for the Company and some general and administrative costs split at 50%.
+The Company shared office space with VMS Ventures Inc. upto April 2016 with the rent split at 40% for the Company and some general and administrative costs split at 50%.
 During the year 2015, the Company started consolidating its own business functionality and as a result a couple employees status went to full-time positions.
 The Company maintains its exploration staff as full-time employees with most of the cost being directly related to a project expense and the balance as a general and administrative cost.
-For the current three months ending March 31, 2016 general and administrative costs decreased by \$16,429 as a result of restructuring the office status.
+For the current six months ending June 30, 2016 general and administrative costs increased by \$11,454 as a result of switching IT providers.
+Some of the administrative costs are starting to show a decrease as a result of restructuring the office status.

-Investor relations reported a decrease of \$38,303 mainly as a result of using less advertising publications decreasing costs by \$26,605 and trade shows costs were lower by \$7,271.
+Investor relations reported a decrease of \$15,893 mainly as a result of using less advertising publications and less trade shows costs.

+As at June 30, 2016, total assets increased since December 31, 2015 due to \$2,595,681 spent on capital expenditures of the exploration program and the advance on the loan generating a higher cash position.
 As at December 31, 2015, share capital increased since December 31, 2014 due to the Company closing a private placement of 29,054,079 units for net proceeds of \$6,157,591, having 1,149,000 stock options exercised for net proceeds of \$172,350 and having 7,461,748 warrants exercised for net proceeds of \$1,566,967.
 As at December 31, 2015, total assets increased by \$5,679,139 since December 31, 2014 as a result of capital expenditure purchases of \$137,662 mainly computer software and spending \$9,086,094 on the exploration properties and raising funds through a private placement.
-As at December 31, 2014, the Company had total assets of \$27,050,038, an increase of \$8,334,119 since December 31, 2013 which reported total assets of \$18,715,919.
-The increase is a result of the Company raising funds through a private placement of \$9,379,970 and using the funds on the drill program in Greenland.